Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 > [!Note]
 > Currently, the NIS Elements macro has a syntax limitation.
 Following code is perfectly valid in c but it will not work in the NIS Elements macro:\
 > `UpdateMeanAndVariance(&totalCounts[i], &totalMeans[i], &totalVars[i], n, mean, var);` \
-> To make it work use the pointer synax instead:\
+> To make it work use the pointer syntax instead:\
 > `UpdateMeanAndVariance(totalCounts + i, totalMeans + i, totalVars + i, n, mean, var);`

 ![JOB](images/40-AcquireWellToGivenEqDiaSE_job.png)